 The tour starts at their office in Luganville, near the Sarakata river bridge.
-A 4WD truck takes visitors to Nambel village (45-minute drive).
-We loved the adventure from there as we were at the back of the car that filled up on the way with kids coming back from school who shared their snack with us – a cousin of the cacao bean we had never seen before.
+A 4WD truck takes visitors to Nambel village (a 45-minute drive).
+We loved the adventure from there as we were at the back of the car that filled up on the way with kids coming back from school who shared their snacks with us – a cousin of the cacao bean we had never seen before.

 From Nambel village, it is a 20-minute walk to Vunaspef village, who are the landowners of Millenium Cave.
 Although there is no significant difficulty in that part, it’s already slippery, and the bamboo bridge gives a first taste of the adventure that awaits.